- Entertainment and Media»

 Step 3.
 Using The Metronome

 A metronome may be used when practicing in order to maintain a constant tempo.
-Tempo is most always measured in beats per minute (BPM); metronomes can be set to variable tempi, usually ranging from 40 to 208 BPM; another marking denoting metronome tempi is M.M., or Mälzel's Metronome.
+Tempo is measured in beats per minute (BPM); metronomes can be set to variable tempi, usually ranging from 40 to 208 BPM; another marking denoting metronome tempi is M.M. or Mälzel's Metronome.

 Practicing With A Metronome - A Good Habit

 Using a Metronome